The 1st/36th (Herefordshire) Regiment

 1821 36th (Herefordshire)

-14 June 1821 A detachment of 227 men, 21 women, and 29 children moved to Cephalonia where they were joined by the companies from Zante.
-In Nov they relocated to Corfu due to the large number of sick, while their worst cases were sent to Malta to recover.
+14 June 1821 A detachment of 227 men, 21 women, and 29 children moved to Cephalonia where it was joined by the companies from Zante.
+In November it relocated to Corfu due to the large number of sick, while the worst cases were sent to the Convalescent Depôt established in Gozo, Malta.

 The following were baptised in 1821: